info201b-2022-spring/final-projects-jinnisi/README.md

 - The data collected or generated was collected by spotify and made into a Kraggle file by AERYAN.
 They collected data about what type of songs entered the spotify charts.
 It gives insight into the duration of the song, the danceablility, key, energy, etc.
 - There are 2016 observations for this data set.
 - There are 17 features for this data set.
-- We can answer the questions regrding danceability and duration.
+- We can answer the questions regarding danceability and duration.

 https://www.kaggle.com/datasets/nadintamer/top-spotify-tracks-of-2018
 ## Spotify 2018 Tracks